HomeBlog › The Leica Q Series Compared

 The original Q has aged well.
 Used market: $1,800-$3,000 depending on condition.

-The Q-P is the original Q (Typ 116) in a different finish — same sensor, same lens, same internals.
+The Q-P is the original Q (Typ 116) in a different finish, with the same sensor, same lens, and same internals.
 What's different:

-The Q-P was sold at a premium over the Q at launch and that premium has held on the used market — clean Q-Ps run $3,500–$5,000, noticeably more than a comparable Q. Buy a Q-P if the discrete-look and black-paint finish matter to you; otherwise the Q is the same camera for less money.
+The Q-P was sold at a premium over the Q at launch and that premium has held on the used market.
+Clean Q-Ps run $3,500-$5,000, noticeably more than a comparable Q. Buy a Q-P if the discreet look and black-paint finish matter to you; otherwise the Q is the same camera for less money.

 This is a specialist tool.
 If you shoot exclusively or primarily in black and white, the Q2 Monochrom is genuinely the best B&W tool Leica has made short of the M Monochroms.
 If you shoot mixed color and B&W, a regular Q2 with B&W conversion in Lightroom gets you 90% of the way and gives you the option to deliver color.
 Used market for the Q2 Monochrom: $4,500-$6,500.